Jawa Moto

-JAWA ([java]) is a motorcycle and moped manufacturer founded in Prague, Czechoslovakia in 1929 by František Janeček, who bought the motorcycle division of Wanderer.
+JAWA ([java]) is a motorcycle and moped manufacturer founded in Prague, Czechoslovakia, in 1929 by František Janeček, who bought the motorcycle division of Wanderer.
 The name JAWA was established by concatenating the first letters of Janeček and Wanderer.
-In the past — especially in the 1950s — JAWA was one of the top motorcycle manufacturers and exported its 350 model to over 120 countries.
+In the past, especially in the 1950s, JAWA was one of the top motorcycle manufacturers and exported its 350 model to over 120 countries.
 The best known model was the 350 Pérák, and in the 1970s the 350 Californian.
-It appeared in typical black and red coloring from California to New Zealand.
+It appeared in typical black and red coloring from the US to New Zealand.
 After 1990 a significant loss of production occurred.
 A successor company was formed in 1997 in Týnec nad Sázavou, continuing the name as JAWA Moto.

-JAWA motorcycles was resurrected in India in December 2018 by Classic Legends, which is owned by Mahindra, through a licensing deal with JAWA Moto.
+In the Indian market the brand JAWA Motorcycles was resurrected in December 2018 by Classic Legends, which is owned by Mahindra & Mahindra, through a licensing deal with the original Czech company JAWA Moto.

 History

 Origin – 1929

 František Janeček started the company after working in the armament industry.
 Although he did not have experience with motorcycles, he was familiar with production techniques.
 Janeček chose between the Austrian double piston two-stroke motor of Puch, the Berlin two-stroke of Schliha, and the new Wanderer 500cc.
 Janeček chose the Wanderer.
 Because of the collapse of the German motor industry, Wanderer had stopped production, being unable to compete with BMW.

 The first model was introduced on October 23, 1929.
 This was a 500cc four-cycle engine with 12 kW of power (18 hp) and fuel consumption of 6 L/100 km.
 Although priced highly, through the first years (and several constructional fixes), this motorcycle was successful and was considered reliable.